stfc/PSyclone/doc/developer_guide/psy_data.rst

 PSyclone provides a base class for all PSyData wrapper libraries.
 The base class is independent of the API, but it can provide implementations for scalars and arrays for all native Fortran types that are required by the API-specific implementation.
-The base class needs not to be used, but it provides useful functionality:
+The base class does not have to be used, but it provides useful functionality:

 Verbosity:
     It will check the ``PSYDATA_VERBOSE`` environment flag.
 If it exists, it must have a value of either 0 (no messages), 1 (some messages, typically only ``PSyDataStart`` and ``PSyDataEnd``), or 2 (detailed messages, depending on wrapper library).
-All other values will return in a warning message to be printed (and verbosity will be disabled).
+All other values will result in a warning message being printed (and verbosity will be disabled).
 The verbosity level is available as ``this%verbosity``.

 Module- and Region-Name Handling:
-    The modules stores the module name in ``this%module_name``, and the region name as ``this%region_name``.
+    The module stores the module name in ``this%module_name``, and the region name as ``this%region_name``.

 Variable Index:
     It automatically sets ``this%next_var_index`` to 1 in ``PSyDataPreStart`` ``PSyDataPreEndDeclaration`` and ``PostStart``.
 This variable will also be increased by one for each call to a Declare- or Provide-subroutine.
-    This variable can be used to have a reproducible index for declaring and providing a variable (and it also counts the number of declared variables, which can be used in e.g. ``PSyDataPreEndDeclaration`` to allocate arrays).
+    This variable can be used to provide a reproducible index for declaring and providing a variable (and it also counts the number of declared variables, which can be used in e.g. ``PSyDataPreEndDeclaration`` to allocate arrays).